Motyldrogi/fansly-downloader/README.md

 # ⚠ WARNING ⚠

-Due to new limitations within Fansly the Video and Audio will be downloaded separately!!
+Due to new limitations within Fansly the Video and Audio will be downloaded separately!!<br/>
 And it has a small chance to download the wrong video, if this happens please refresh the website.

 # ISSUES: